School of Nursing classroom

 Pre-Nursing Transfers

-Students may transfer into UW–Madison as pre-nursing students.
+Students may transfer to UW–Madison as pre-nursing students.
 As with pre-nursing freshmen, transfer students have an academic home in the School of Nursing as they work to complete prerequisites and general education requirements in preparation to apply to the two-year Traditional BSN program.

 Second-degree candidates